aliang/pokerhand-eval/README.md

 ## Introduction

 This is a pure python library to calculate the rank of the best poker hand out of 5, 6, or 7 cards.
-It does not run the board for your, or calculate winning percentage, EV, or anything like that.
+It does not run the board for you, or calculate winning percentage, EV, or anything like that.
 But if you give it two hands and the same board, you will be able to tell which hand wins.